How to Record Screencast Videos on your iPad or iPhone

 Option 6: Record Screencasts of your iPad or iPhone using AirPlay

 I saved the best option for the last.
-If you have an Mac, just download the Reflection app and it will wirelessly mirror your iPhone or iPad screen on your Mac desktop live.
+Download and install the Reflector app and it will wirelessly mirror your iPhone or iPad screen on to your desktop live.
 You don’t have to install any additional software on your iOS device, no cables are involved and there’s no jailbreaking required either - the only requirement is that your iPad / iPhone and the destkop should be part of the same home network.

-Once the iPad or iPhone screen is beamed on your Mac desktop, you can use any of existing screencasting utilities – like Camtasia Studio, ScreenFlow or Jing which is free – to automatically capture a video while you work on the iPhone or iPad.
+Once the iPad or iPhone screen is beamed on to your desktop, you can use any of existing screencasting utilities - like Camtasia Studio or ScreenFlow – to automatically capture a video while you work on the iPhone or iPad.
 That’s easy and very convenient.

-It’s time for a demo so here’s a screencast video of an iPad that I recorded using the Reflection app on Mac.
+Reflector is available for both Mac and Windows PCs.
+Here’s a screencast video of an iPad that I recorded using the Reflector app on a Mac.
 This is what you have been waiting for!

-Also see: How To Record your Comptuer Video Games
+Also see: How To Record your Computer Video Games